MicrosoftDocs/powerquery-docs/powerquery-docs/ConnectorCertification.md

 ### Process and Timelines

 Certified connectors are released with monthly Power BI Desktop releases, so the deadlines for each release work back from each Power BI Desktop release date.
-The certification process generally takes around two months to complete from registration to release, and is outlined in the following steps:
+The expected duration of the certification process from registration to release varies depending on the quality and complexity of the connector submission, and is outlined in the following steps:
 * **Registration**: notification of intent to certify your custom connector.
 This must occur by the 15th of the month, two months before the targeted Power BI desktop release.
   * For example, for the April Power BI Desktop release, the deadline would be February 15th.